mmuras-vmse/blog/_drafts/Kickstart_ESXi_from_Windows_2017-10-15.md

 Show me the outline:

+1. Copy of VMware instructions on Building a Kickstart server
-1. Pick an Operating Systems – Windows Server 2012 R2
+2. Pick an Operating Systems – Windows Server 2012 R2
-2. PXE Boot System? – TFTP32 (or 64-bit)
+3. PXE Boot System? – TFTP32 (or 64-bit)
-3. DHCP Serer?
+4. DHCP Serer?
 TFTP32 (or 64-bit) handles that also
-4. Get Linux boot file - gPXElinux.0 – Get this from a special download site
+5. Get Linux boot file - gPXElinux.0 – Get this from a special download site
-5. Select how to present Kickstart file (and possibly other files) – NFS
+6. Select how to present Kickstart file (and possibly other files) – NFS
-6. Select flavor of ESXi – I chose HPE ESXi 6.0 Update 2
+7. Select flavor of ESXi – I chose HPE ESXi 6.0 Update 2

 NOTE: Most physical VMware hosts in my environment will be HPE Proliant G9 (1U-Pizza-box)

 So what now?

+Well... first things first, lets go get our items on the grocery list from above.

+1. !--GOLD MINE--!
+[VMware's documentation on building a kickstart system](https://www.vmware.com/content/dam/digitalmarketing/vmware/en/pdf/techpaper/vsphere-esxi-vcenter-server-60-pxe-boot-esxi.pdf) is really well done, but it requires a very careful and close read.
+Specifically it calls out the exact directory I listed above.
+Essentially, this document will walk you through a Linux kickstart if you are an everyday Linux user.
+Lucky for me, I have used it enough Linux from a previous life somewhere to be able to stumble and fumble my way through it.

+2. Build Windows Server 2012 R2 VM - I will not be going into the details of this any further.

+3. Get [TFTP32 from here](http://tftpd32.jounin.net/tftpd32_download.html) - I am using the 64-bit version.

+4. Oh wait, (smack!)
+TFTP (mentioned in 3 above) will take care of both TFTP and DHCP (and give you the platform for PXE booting)

+5. Get [pxelinux.0 file from here] (https://www.kernel.org/pub/linux/utils/boot/syslinux/Testing/3.86/) I have also read other peoples notes that say versions later than Syslinux 3.86 will be problematic.
+VMware's docs (see 1 above) calls out Syslinux 3.86.

+6. For NFS (my choice) to present the ks (kickstart file), I chose NFS because: a.
+Windows Server 2012 R2 has the NFS Server as a Native Service AND b. because I may need it for another ISO and kickstart later on

+7. Download HPE OEM ESXi from VMware (or chose some other reliable source)...translation: Vendor Download page?